-Karl Jensen is an artist and architect in New York City.
+Karl Jensen is an artist and architect practicing in New York City.
 Jensen earned a Bachelor of Architecture from Rice University and a Master of Fine Arts from Hunter College.
-Recent work includes his latest installation for Bryce Dessner’s MusicNOW festival in Cincinnati, Ohio, special packaging for eighth blackbird’s HAND EYE, and the set design for Everywhere We Go, the Justin Peck/Sufjan Stevens collaboration for the New York City Ballet.
+Recent work includes his installation for the inaugural Homecoming Festival in Cincinnati, Ohio, special packaging for eighth blackbird’s HAND EYE, and artwork for the collaborative song cycle, Planetarium.

 Registered Architect, New York State

 MFA, Hunter College, New York, NY

 BA, Rice University, Houston, TX

 Follies for Homecoming Festival, Smale Park, Cincinnati, OH

 The Sun, artwork created for Planetarium album by Sufjan Stevens, Bryce Dessner, Nico Muhly

 Special CD packaging for HAND EYE, eighth blackbird, Chicago, IL

 Signage Tower Concept Design: Eaux Claires Festival, Eau Claire, WI